seven1m/sooner.io/README.md

 Call `done()` at the end of every job so the db connections can be cleaned up, otherwise your job may be marked as failed.

+### emit

+*Arguments:*

+* event
+* data

+Emits an event that other jobs can watch, consequently allowing one job to trigger another job.
+Data passed as the second argument is available to any triggered jobs as the `data` variable.

 ### queue

 *Arguments:*